Aimee Klepacki completed her 20th season at the helm of the Western New England University women's lacrosse program in 2019.

-Western New England's young squad in 2017 continued to show improvement last spring, as the 2018 Golden Bears went 5-3 in Commonwealth Coast Conference (CCC) action to earn the third seed in the CCC Tournament.
+Western New England's young squad in 2017 continued to show improvement in 2018, as the Golden Bears went 5-3 in Commonwealth Coast Conference (CCC) action to earn the third seed in the CCC Tournament.
 Four of Klepacki's student-athletes earned All-CCC recognition, including senior goalie Shannon McFadden, who received her third straight All-CCC nod.
-Junior Kristen Breen, sophomore Eileen Ruby, and freshman Reilly Miller were all honored by the conference for the first time following breakout campaigns.
+Breen, sophomore Eileen Ruby, and freshman Reilly Miller were all honored by the conference for the first time following breakout campaigns.

 In 2016, Klepacki guided the Golden Bears to a 12-7 record, including a 5-3 mark in CCC play.
 Western New England earned the fourth seed in the CCC Tournament and defeated Gordon College 16-13 in the quarterfinals.